iitkamalesh/angular-tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.

+## Creating an image
+Open terminal and navigate to project root where the Dockerfile is located create a tag using `docker build -t heroes-app:v0.0.0 .`.
+This will create the image of your application

 ## Development server

-Run `ng serve` for a dev server.
+1. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+2. Open terminal and navigate to project root where the docker-compose.yaml is located and Run `docker compose up`.
+This will create the container using the image and start your application.
+Navigate to `http://localhost:4200/`

 ## Code scaffolding